You are currently processing an exchange. Remove Code Cancel Order

 On-site experiences

 School-wide partners are offered a variety of on-site experiences at Roundabout.
 These include: IATSE Hidden Career Path Days, College & Career Readiness Day, and the Student Theatre Arts Festival.
-For more information about these please email our staff.

 Education also offers an on-site afterschool program for NYC public school students seeking additional theatrical experiences.